jtaw5649/omarchy-syncd/README.md

 ### Commands

-- `init` – writes `~/.config/omarchy-syncd/config.toml`.
-Repeat `--path` to track multiple files or directories.
-Add `--bundle <id>` (repeat as needed) or `--include-defaults` to prefill the Omarchy bundles (Hypr, Waybar, Omarchy, Alacritty, Ghostty, Kitty, btop, fastfetch, Neovim, Walker, SwayOSD, eza, cava, aether, elephant, wayvnc, systemd, Typora, gh).
-Pass `--interactive` to launch the selector UI (Tab to toggle, Enter to confirm) and `--verify-remote` if you want to check the remote branch immediately.
 - `menu` – lightweight launcher UI with entries for Install, Backup, Restore, and Edit Config.
 This is what the wrapper scripts expose.
 - `backup` – clones the remote repo to a temporary directory, lets you choose which of the configured paths to include, then copies them, commits, and pushes.
 Use `--all`, `--no-ui`, or `--path <…>` to skip the selector in scripts.
 If there are no changes it exits cleanly without pushing.
 - `restore` – clones the remote repo to a temporary directory, lets you pick which tracked paths to restore, and copies them back into `$HOME` (overwriting existing files/directories).
 Use `--all`, `--no-ui`, or `--path <…>` to bypass the selector.
 - `install` – launches the multi-select installer so you can choose bundles and extra dotfiles (also usable non-interactively with `--bundle`, `--path`, and `--dry-run`).
 - `config` – prints or opens `~/.config/omarchy-syncd/config.toml`.
-Add `--print-path` to avoid launching an editor.
+Add `--print-path` to avoid launching an editor, use `--create` to ensure the file exists, or call `--write` with `--repo-url`, `--branch`, and optional `--bundle/--path` flags to generate a configuration non-interactively.
+- `uninstall` – removes the installed binaries, helper scripts, config directory, and Walker entry.

 ### Default path bundle

-If you run `init` with `--include-defaults`, the installer tracks all of the built-in bundles (you can still layer more `--bundle` or `--path` flags):
+If you enable the "Include Omarchy default path bundles" option during the installer (or invoke `omarchy-syncd config --write --include-defaults ...`), the following bundles are tracked automatically (you can still layer more `--bundle` or `--path` flags):

 | Bundle ID        | What it covers                                               |
 | ---------------- | ------------------------------------------------------------ |